 Oatmeal Snacks For Toddlers – A Honey-Free Finger Food Recipe

-These no-bake toddler oatmeal bites are only four simple ingredients!
-My new toddler has been happily eating them for lunch the last couple of days.
+These no-bake toddler oatmeal bites are only four simple ingredients and super easy to make!
+Our young toddler has been happily eating them for lunch the last couple of days.
 They aren’t extremely sweet or flavorful, but I tried a few myself and have to say they aren’t too bad.
-Including honey in the toddler oatmeal bites would sweeten them up, but I avoided it since my doctor said it was a taboo ingredient for children under the age of one.
+Including honey in the toddler oatmeal bites would sweeten them up, but I avoided it since our doctor said it was a taboo ingredient for children under the age of one and I wanted the recipe to suit early finger-feeders as well.

 (This post contains affiliate links which means if you purchase an item through my link I make a commission on the purchase – at no additional expense to you!
 Read the full disclosure here.)